Skip to content

 The Independent Provider of Special Education Advice (known as IPSEA) details the different education options available to your child and/ or young person in the UK.

 You may also wish to educate your child from home.
-This is called elective home educating and you can find out further information on our home schooling pages.
+This is called elective home educating and you can find out further information on our home educating your child with SEND page.

 A school has no right to refuse a child or young person based on their needs, even if they feel that they are unable to provide for these needs.
-You can find more guidance on this in the School Admission Code of Practice.
+You can find more guidance on this in the School Admissions Code (pdf 558kb).

 Choosing a school for pupils with an Education Health and Care Plan (EHCP)